bobbingwide/cookie-cat/README.md

 Note that using the Load XML function passes the names of currently active cookies to the cookie-cat server.
 By using the function you authorize cookie-cat to the information that is passed.

 # What is the source of the XML file's data
-This comes from a website called [cookie-cat](http://www.cookie-cat.co.uk).
+It comes from the [cookie-cat](http://www.cookie-cat.co.uk) website.

+* Use the cookie cat admin page to load an XML file tailored to your site.
-The XML file delivered with the plugin is generated from the data held in the website.
+* The XML file delivered with the plugin was generated from the data held in the cookie-cat website.
-Every so often it is regenerated, producing information about the known cookies used by known plugins.
-Whenever the plugin is updated then a new version of this file will be delivered.
+* This XML file is no longer being updated when a new version of the plugin is released

-# The list of cookies shown is different from cookiecert.com's list
-The main reason is probably because the XML file doesn't yet have a mapping between a plugin and a group of cookies.
-Try using [cookies browser=Y]; you may get some "unknown" cookies listed.
-If so, see above.

-The cookiecert.com website reports the cookies it comes across when visiting your site.
-The list seems to include cookies that its spider has accessed by following links such as PayPal buttons.

 # Can I list the browser cookies?
 Yes.
 Use [cookies browser=Y]